owneraio/finp2p-tezos-adapter/README.md

 The JavaScript code will be produced in the server/lib directory.

 ### Docker
-The prject can be built and baked using Docker in [dockerfile](build/Dockerfile)
+The project can be built and baked using Docker in [dockerfile](build/Dockerfile)

 ```bash
 $ make docker